djaus2/PhotoTimingDjaus/README.md

 # PhotoTimingDjaus

+**Note that the WPF app will be renamed StitchInTimeWPF** Watch this space

 >> NB With Phone Video Capture: You need to enter the stitched image name and accept it, like a return.
 Om my phone I accept by pressing the tick bottom right of popup keyboard

 ## About